BenderGroup/PIDGINv4/docs/overview.rst

 * Disease information from `DisGeNET`_
 * Target/pathway/disease enrichment calculated using Fisher's exact test and the Chi-squared test

-Details for sizes across all activity cut-off's:
+Details for sizes across all activity cut-off's (needs to be updated for new version):

 +------------------------------------------------+-------------------------+---------------------------+
 |                                                | Without orthologues     | With orthologues          |